SSCHAcode/sschacode.github.io/download.md

 Here we provide the installation guide of the SSCHA code as well as other related codes distributed within the [SSCHA GitHub](https://github.com/SSCHAcode) repository.

-# 1. Easy installation through Anaconda
+# 1. Easy installation through Anaconda/Mamba

 The SSCHA code comes as a python library, with computationally intense part speedup with C, Fortran and Julia.
-The easiest way to install is through Anaconda ([how to install anaconda](https://www.anaconda.com/download))
+The easiest way to install is through Anaconda ([how to install anaconda](https://www.anaconda.com/download)).

+If anaconda is too big, you can alternatively install [micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html), a much faster and lightweight alternative to ``conda``.
+Then, replace ``conda`` with ``micromamba`` in the following commands.

 ```
-conda create -n sscha -c conda-forge python=3.10 gfortran libblas lapack openmpi julia openmpi-mpicc pip numpy scipy spglib=2.2
+conda create -n sscha -c conda-forge python=3.11 gfortran libblas lapack openmpi julia openmpi-mpicc pip numpy scipy spglib=2.2
 conda activate sscha
 pip install ase julia mpi4py
 pip install cellconstructor python-sscha tdscha
 ```

 This is the safest and best way to install the SSCHA.
-The first line creates a new pristine python environment with all the required libraries to compile the source code.
+The first line creates a new pristine Python environment with all the required libraries to compile the source code.
 The second line activates the newly installed environment.
-Then, the thrid command installs the additional dependencies, the last line compiles and install the SSCHA code.
+Then, the third command installs the additional dependencies, and the last line compiles and installs the SSCHA code.

-To use the SSCHA, you must activate the python environment with:
+To use the SSCHA, you must activate the Python environment with the following:

 ```
 conda activate sscha
 ```

-This installation method should work also on clusters and with computers with custom configurations.
-You must remember to activate the ``sscha`` environment even in your submission scripts on clusters.
+This installation method should also work on clusters and computers with custom configurations.
+Remember to activate the ``sscha`` environment even in your submission scripts on clusters.

-To activate the julia speedup on the SSCHA minimization, you must ensure julia dependencies are correctly setup.
+You must ensure Julia's dependencies are correctly set up to activate Julia's speedup on the SSCHA minimization.
 To do this, run the following line:

 ```
 python -c 'import julia; julia.install()'